In 1992 I telephoned Channel 4 to offer them my proposal.

 “What thing, Jamie?”

-On the Hammersmith flyover, with the wind shaking me, I made a promise to myself that I would raise the issue of brand placement early in the conversation.
-It’s an innate part of the temperature, Peter.
+On the Hammersmith flyover, birding bus drivers, the wind shaking me, I knew I must raise the issue of brand placement early in the conversation.
+It’s an innate part of the deal, Peter.
 The background is the foreground.
 We need to be open about the risks and paradox.
 It’s probably post-modern, Peter.
 Awards.

 “Can we talk placement?
 I’d rather hit you with a pitch.”

 “Can you see this?”
-I gestured to my leg.
+I gestured quickly to my leg.

 “Look closer.
 What do you see?”